Artistic Directors, Founding to Present

 JOLENE BAILIE, Artistic Director

 Bailie was appointed Interim Artistic Director and subsequently Artistic Director in 2019.
-Bailie creates new work annually and re-mounts works for WCD performances.
+Bailie creates new work annually – including full length works, such as inbetween here and now, retuning and signals to segue; as well as re-mounts existing works for WCD performances.
 Under Bailie’s leadership, WCD has presented the work of Daina Ashbee, Melanie Demers and Syreeta Hector, as well as commissioned Jera Wolfe.
 Her first show as AD celebrated Winnipeg artists, featuring opportunities for over a dozen local dance artists.
-Additional programming: WCD’s Emerging Artist Initiative, a robust return to ongoing professional level classes/workshops, Guest Artist opportunities, touring, and the creation and delivery of online content.
-During her tenure, WCD completed two renovations – adding a gender-neutral accessible washroom to it’s facility and expanding the lobby.
+Additional programming: WCD’s Emerging Artist Initiative, a robust return to professional level classes/workshops, Guest Artist opportunities, and the creation and delivery of online content during the COVID-19 pandemic.
+During her tenure, WCD completed three renovations – including adding a gender-neutral accessible washroom to it’s facility, expanding the lobby, updating the dressing rooms, and relocating the theatre entrance door.

 VITALITY AND THE SPEED OF LIFE (2020)